Cherimoya: Description

 Mature branches are sappy and woody.
 Young branches and twigs have a matting of short, fine, rust-colored hairs.
 The leathery leaves are 5–25 cm long 3–10 cm wide, and mostly elliptic, pointed at the ends and rounded near the leaf stalk.
 When young, they are covered with soft, fine, tangled, rust-colored hairs.
 When mature, the leaves bear hairs only along the veins on the undersurface.
 The tops are hairless and a dull medium green with paler veins, the backs are velvety, dull grey-green with raised pale green veins.
 New leaves are whitish below.

-Leaves are single and alternate, dark green, and slightly hairy on the top surface.
+The leaves are single and alternate, dark green, and slightly hairy on the top surface.
 They attach to branches with stout 6–10 mm long and densely hairy leaf stalks.

 Cherimoya trees bear very pale green, fleshy flowers.
 They are 3 cm long with a very strong, fruity odor.
 Each flower has three outer, greenish, fleshy, oblong, downy petals and three smaller, pinkish inner petals with yellow or brown, finely matted hairs outside, whitish with purple spots and many stamens on the inside.
 Flowers appear on the branches opposite to the leaves, solitary or in pairs or groups of three, on flower stalks that are covered densely with fine rust-colored hairs, 8–12 mm long.
-Buds are 15–18 mm long and 5–8 mm wide at the base.
+The buds are 15–18 mm long and 5–8 mm wide at the base.
 The pollen is shed as permanent tetrads.